Chamber Music Society of Lincoln Center

 RAVEL: Sonata for Violin and Cello

-FAURÉ: Quartet No. 1 for Piano, Violin, Viola, and Cello in C minor, Op.
+FAURE: Quartet for Piano, Violin, Viola, and Cello No. 1 in C minor, Op.
 15

 Jane and Bruce King